burnpiro/erdem.pl/content/posts/2021/2021-04-Attention-mechanism/attention-mechanism.md

   - 'Transformers'
   - 'Attention'
   - 'How To'
 description: 'How Attention was created?
-Why does it work and why it is one of the most important things in ML right now.'
+Why does it work and why it is one of the most important things in ML right now?'
 ---

-Attention mechanism is one of the most important inventions in Machine Learning, at this moment (2021) it's used to achieve impresive results in almost every field of ML and today I want to explain where it came from and how it works.
+The attention mechanism is one of the most important inventions in Machine Learning, at this moment (2021) it's used to achieve impressive results in almost every field of ML, and today I want to explain where it came from and how it works.

-Before even start explaining Attention we have to go back and see the problem which Attention was suppose to solve.
-Before 2015, there was an issue with RNN which was occured when the input sequence was really long.
+Before even start explaining Attention we have to go back and see the problem which Attention was supposed to solve.
+Before 2015, there was an issue with RNN which was occurred when the input sequence was really long.

 <figure>
     <div  class="center-all" id="pure-rnn-sts-diagram">
         <rnn-process></rnn-process>
     </div>
-    <figcaption>Figure 1: Squence-to-sequence with RNN, Designed base on <a href="https://arxiv.org/abs/1409.3215" target="_blank"><i>“Sequence to sequence learning with neural networks”</i>, NeurIPS 2014</a> Paper</figcaption>
+    <figcaption>Figure 1: Sequence-to-sequence with RNN, Designed base on <a href="https://arxiv.org/abs/1409.3215" target="_blank"><i>“Sequence to sequence learning with neural networks”</i>, NeurIPS 2014</a> Paper</figcaption>
 </figure>

 This solution works fine as long as the sentence is short.
-After decoder is done with its job, we're left with the **context vector _c_** and the **initial decoder state $s_0$**.
-Those two vectors have to _"summarize"_ the whole input sequence because we're going to feed them into the decorer part of our model.
-You can treat the context vector as something that transfering information between the encoded sequence and the decoded sequence.
+After the decoder is done with its job, we're left with the **context vector _c_** and the **initial decoder state $s_0$**.
+Those two vectors have to _"summarize"_ the whole input sequence because we're going to feed them into the decoder part of our model.
+You can treat the context vector as something that transferring information between the encoded sequence and the decoded sequence.

-For long sentences, like **T=100**, it is highly probable that our context vector _**c**_ is not going to be able to hold all meaningfull information from encoded sequence.
+For long sentences, like **T=100**, it is highly probable that our context vector _**c**_ is not going to be able to hold all meaningful information from the encoded sequence.
 Consider this quote:

 > "In a way, AI is both closer and farther off than we imagine.
 AI is closer to being able to do more powerful things than most people expect -- driving cars, curing diseases, discovering planets, understanding media.
 Those will each have a great impact on the world, but we're still figuring out what real intelligence is." - **Mark Zuckerberg** in _**"Building Jarvis"**_

 It is a lot easier to compress the first sentence to the context vector than to do the same for a whole quote.
-We could create longer and longer context vectors but because RNNs are sequential that won't scale-up.
+We could create longer and longer context vectors but because RNNs are sequential that won't scale up.
 That's where the Attention Mechanism comes in.

 The idea is to create **a new context vector every timestep** of the decoder which attends differently to the encoded sequence.